Chart Color Schemes

 Jingili is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-In Jingili, as per the latest Census, 97.8% of dwellings were houses with the remaining 2.2% being semi-detached, apartments, or other types.
-In contrast, Darwin metro had 63.5% houses and 36.5% other dwellings.
-Home ownership in Jingili was at 28.3%, with mortgaged dwellings at 46.8% and rented ones at 24.9%.
-The median monthly mortgage repayment in Jingili was $2,015, lower than Darwin metro's $2,100.
-The median weekly rent in Jingili was $400 compared to Darwin metro's $385.
+In Jingili, as per the latest Census evaluation, 97.8% of dwellings were houses while 2.2% were other types like semi-detached units, apartments, and 'other' dwellings.
+This contrasts with Darwin metro's figures of 63.5% houses and 36.5% other dwellings.
+Home ownership in Jingili stood at 28.3%, with mortgaged properties at 46.8% and rented ones at 24.9%.
+The median monthly mortgage repayment was $2,015, lower than Darwin metro's average of $2,100.
+Median weekly rent in Jingili was $400 compared to Darwin metro's $385.
 Nationally, Jingili's mortgage repayments were higher at $2,015 versus the Australian average of $1,863, while rents were also higher at $400 against the national figure of $375.

 Frequently Asked Questions - Housing